Krebrov001/Concord-SciFi/chapters/Visiting the Tau.md

 ---

 **Por’el T’au Veris (Water Caste, Diplomatic Analyst):**
 > “A human civilization *not* from the Galactic Core.
-One that appears stable, open to dialogue, and yet completely unknown to any of the core’s major empires—Imperium, Empire, Concord, or even the Orks.
+One that appears stable, open to dialogue, and yet completely unknown to any of the core’s major empires—Imperium, Empire, Concord, or even the Eldar.
 This is… profound.”

 **Fio’o Sa’cea N’drah (Earth Caste, Engineer):**
 > “Their ship—the *Enterprise*—is an elegant example of controlled engineering.
 No extraneous ornamentation.
 No skulls, no pseudoreligious plating, no barklike Concord growths.
 It runs hot, but stable.
 Matter-antimatter reactor.
 Balanced emissions.
 This is high science.
 And remarkably non-hostile.”